 A unit must choose a rolling historical period based on calendar year.
-A unit may choose a 10-year or 20-year period for maintenance cost.
+A unit may choose a 10-year or 20-year period for maintenance cost, or all available actual maintenance history if a unit has less than 20 years of maintenance history.
 Once a unit has chosen the historical period length, the unit must stay with that period until a significant unit configuration change.
 Significant unit configuration change is defined as any change to the physical unit's system that significantly affects the maintenance cost for a period greater than 10 years.
 Examples of a significant unit configuration may include but are not limited to:

-- Flue Gas Desulfurization (FGD or scrubber) - Activated Carbon Injection (ACI)
+- Flue Gas Desulfurization (FGD or scrubber)

+- Activated Carbon Injection (ACI)

 - Selective Catalytic NOx Reduction (SCR)

 - Selective Non-Catalytic NOx Reduction (SNCR)

-- Low-NOx burners
+- · Low-NOx burners

 - · Bag House addition

 - Long-term Fuel change (greater than 10 years)

-- Water injection for NOx control
+- · Water injection for NOx control

-- Turbine Inlet Air Cooling
+- · Turbine Inlet Air Cooling

-A maintenance period choice may also be given in circumstances of change in ownership necessitating a new Interconnection Service Agreement (ISA).
+A maintenance period choice may also be given in circumstances of change in ownership necessitating a new Generation Interconnection Agreement (GIA).
 Change of ownership within the same holding company is not eligible to change the historical maintenance period.